Online banking: Australia

 In December 1995, Advance Bank acquired by St.George Bank, started to provide customers with online banking with the rollout of the C++ Internet banking program.

 India

 In 1998, ICICI Bank introduced internet banking to its customers.
+India's online banking system includes the National Electronic Funds Transfer (NEFT) and Real-time Gross Settlement (RTGS), which are overseen by the Reserve Bank of India (RBI) and the Immediate Payment Service (IMPS), which is run by the National Payments Corporation of India (NPCI).

 Brazil

 In 1996, Banco Original SA launched its online-only retail banking.
 In 2019 new banks began to emerge as the Conta Simples, focused only for companies.